xaur/decred-proposals/market-makers/arguments.md

 ### Why these markets were chosen, can we control them?

-> The pairs we plan to provide liquidity for will be Binance DCR/BTC, Bittrex DCR/USDT, Bittrex DCR/BTC, OkCoin DCR/USD, though these pairs can be changed should the relevant Decred parties deem it in the network’s best interest (e.g., a new exchange listing). (@grapefruittrading on [2019-08-07](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b))
+> The pairs we plan to provide liquidity for will be Binance DCR/BTC, Bittrex DCR/USDT, Bittrex DCR/BTC, OkCoin DCR/USD, though these pairs can be changed should the relevant Decred parties deem it in the network's best interest (e.g., a new exchange listing). (@grapefruittrading on [2019-08-07](https://proposals.decred.org/proposals/4becbe00bd5ae93312426a8cf5eeef78050f5b8b8430b45f3ea54ca89213f82b))

 > We specifically chose these pairs to round out the liquidity globally.
 Trading begets more trading.
 Ultimately, if there are deep books everywhere retail DCR participants will benefit the most.
 That being said, if there is overwhelming support for fewer pairs, we are open to it. (@i2trading on [2019-08-08](https://proposals.decred.org/proposals/2eb7ddb29f151691ba14ac8c54d53f6692c1f5e8fe06244edf7d3c33fb440bd9/comments/12))